 Why it works: Delivers instantly (builds trust), sets expectations for future emails (reduces unsubscribes), and keeps the tone personal.
 No pitch, no fluff.

 The biggest mistake beginners make with email 1 is trying to do too much.
 Your subscriber does not want a biography or a sales pitch right now.
-They want the thing you promised.
-Give it to them immediately, tell them what is coming next, and stop.

-Email 2: The Story Email (Day 1)
+What Should You Know About Email 2: The Story Email (Day 1)?

 Share Your Honest Story